Ecosystem Investment Partners Announces Development of Stream Mitigation Bank in Eastern Kentucky

 Ecosystem Investment Partners is a leading provider of high quality compensatory mitigation for wetland, stream, and species habitat impacts, and has a portfolio of mitigation banks across the country.

-To inquire about reserving mitigation credits, please contact Kevin Roush, Assistant Director of Markets, at firstname.lastname@example.org.
+To inquire about reserving mitigation credits, please contact Kevin Roush, Assistant Director of Business Development, at firstname.lastname@example.org.